 - applications for Listed Building Consent or Conservation Area Consent

 The scope and degree of detail necessary in a Heritage Statement will vary according to the particular circumstances of each application.
-Applicants are advised to discuss proposals with a planning officer, conservation officer or archaeological officer before any application is made via the planning advice service.
+Applicants / Agents are advised to discuss proposals with Officers via the planning advice service before any application is made.